michal-masarik/RestApiTestingWithJavaAndCucumber/README.md

 2. Foreign keys and eventually better constraints on DB schema, so we avoid adding corrupted data in the database (e.g. orders related to not existing users/securities...)
 3. Introduce test parameters (e.g. base URL) to be read from a configuration file
-4. Fix errors notified by SpotBugs
+4. Fix errors notified by SpotBugs (you can check them via `mvn spotbugs:gui`)